mendeljacks/orma/README.md

 const orma_sql_function = mysql2_adapter(pool)
 ```
+> ⚠️ The mysql2 adapter generates SQL statements separated by semicolons, so make sure they are enabled in the connector config.
 ## Orma Schema

-The orma schema is a JSON object that is required when making queries or mutations.
-The schema contains entity names, column names, as well as foreign key references and uniqness constraints and can be introspected directly by reading a live database or written manually.
-The schema is regular, serializable JSON, so it can be created dynamically at runtime, or fetched via an HTTP request.
-However, it is recommended to save the schema to disk so that Orma can provide intellisense through its Typescript types.
+The orma schema is a JSON object which is required to make queries or mutations.
+The schema contains all the information about a database that Orma needs, such as entity / field names, foreign keys and indexes.
+The schema is regular JSON, so it can be created dynamically at runtime, or fetched via an HTTP request.
+However, to get proper type-safety and intellisense, it is recommended to save the schema to disk.

-### Automatic Introspection
+### Introspection

-While Orma schemas can be hand-written, there is currently no way to populate a database with an orma schema.
+While Orma schemas can be hand-written, there is currently no way to apply an Orma schema onto a database.
 Instead, a schema can be introspected from an existing database which can be managed through other tools such as [db-migrate](https://www.npmjs.com/package/db-migrate).
-To get intellisense, the schema must be saved to a .ts file with 'as const' at the end.
+For intellisense to work, the schema must be saved to a .ts file and have 'as const' at the end.

-The following is an example of a mysql database being introspected:
+Here is an example of a mysql database being introspected:

 ```js
 const orma_schema = await orma_introspect('database_name', orma_sql_function, {